PerimeterInstitute/physics-transcription-benchmarking/README.md

 ## How To Run

-See [example.ipynb](example.ipynb) for an example of the following steps put together.
+See [Test.ipynb](examples/Test.ipynb) for an example of the following steps put together.

 ### 1. Import Test Class
 `from Test import Test`